Born January 20, 1988, Bulgaria

 The people who he gravitated towards – those who knew him best – shared common traits.
 Despite the small age gap, I often remarked to my wife that I felt like he was our adopted son.
 Later I would find out that many of the people who helped him along the way felt the same.

-Was that born of his early life?
+Was that born in his early life?
 Were we subconsciously recognizing some inherent need that drove him?
 Once again, I can merely speculate, as the people he confided in were few – and they had a shared reluctance to ask him those difficult questions.

 So now we come full circle, back to the start of his journey, to ask the most difficult of questions.
 Why?
 Why did he make this journey?
 Why did he choose the hard routes?
 The solitary routes, where people were few and far between?

 I said at the start that he was exploring himself.
-Iohan once talked to me of his admiration for the documentaries of the director Warner Herzog.
+Iohan once talked to me about his admiration for the documentaries of the director Warner Herzog.
 These documentaries are marked by a common examination of the human spirit in an indifferent and uncaring universe.

 One of the more fascinating subjects of Herzog’s lens was Reinhold Messner, the mountain climber who first attempted to climb Everest without oxygen.
 Messner said, “I’m doing this high altitude climb to know myself.
 It is not important for me to explore the mountain.
 What’s important to explore is myself”.

 Was that a self-destructive impulse, born from the loss of Messner’s beloved brother earlier in his life?
 Or did it stem from the primal draw that the unknown holds for humankind and the desire to challenge that unknown?
-Herzog pondered these questions in his documentary, but never presented an answer.
+Herzog pondered these questions in his documentary but never presented an answer.

 I see echoes of them in Iohan’s videos and story – in the first video of his voyage he asks “Where am I?”
 “How did I get here?”
 “Why am I doing this?” as he wrangles his bike through a blizzard.
-Later he finds his answers – “I’m at the top of a mountain peak somewhere in the arctic”, “I chose to challenge myself” he says as a response to the first two questions.
+Later he finds his answers – “I’m at the top of a mountain peak somewhere in the Arctic”, “I chose to challenge myself” he says as a response to the first two questions.

 He left the last unanswered, unvoiced, instead choosing to show us a pristine landscape of mountains covered in snow.